edykim/edykim.com/content/en/pages/about.md

 Hey, I'm Edward!
 I'm a web developer passionate about tackling challenges and building rapid prototypes.
 I enjoy discussing web technology, software architecture, and community.

-Currently, I'm studying computer science at UC San Diego.
-Previously, I have worked with [Greenleaf Media](https://greenleafmedia.com/), [Swinburne University](https://www.swinburne.edu.au/), and [Kobe Creations](https://kobecreations.com/).
+Currently, I am working at [Greenleaf Media](https://greenleafmedia.com/) as a web developer.
+Previously, I have worked with [Swinburne University](https://www.swinburne.edu.au/), and [Kobe Creations](https://kobecreations.com/).
 You can find more details on [this page](https://www.linkedin.com/in/edwardykim/).

 <hr />